drakirby/CplusplusTutorial/Loops and Functions.md

 # Functions

-To declare a function, you need to specify the struct (what will the function return--void if nothing);
+To declare a function, you need to specify the struct (what datatype will the function return--void if nothing);

     void